gatech-epic-power/epically-powerful/docs/source/pages/getting_started.md

 (GettingStarted)=
 # Getting Started
-EpicallyPowerful assumes a basic familiarity with some concepts like Python, electrical actuation, linux computers, and inertial sensing.
-An in depth knowledge is not needed, but it can be helpful to google around for some basic refreshers.
+EpicallyPowerful assumes a basic familiarity with some concepts like Python, electrical actuation, Linux computers, and inertial sensing.
+An in depth knowledge is not needed, but it can be helpful to search around for some basic refreshers.

 ## Quickstart